Dental Night Guard for Lower Teeth

 Night guards for the upper and lower teeth can be made to address the grinding problem, but wearing both an upper and lower night guard at the same time is typically not recommended.
 In common bruxism cases, either night guard (upper or lower) will work the same way and therefore provide identical results.

 The reason why upper night guards are a popular option is because night guards were originally created for the upper teeth.
 Dentists and labs tend to be quite slow to adapt to the usage and acceptance of lower night guards across the industry by habit.
-Today, many dentists are recommending the use of lower night guards for the benefits they provide the wearer.
+Today, many dentists are recommending the use of lower night guards for the benefits they provide to the wearer.

 The success of a night guard first depends on your ability to wear it.
 At Sentinel Mouthguards, we realize that what works for you may not work for another individual.
 Knowing this, we have implemented a satisfaction guarantee that includes changing material type, thickness and/or switching teeth arches to find which guard works best for you.
 You read that right!
 If you purchase your Sentinel Night Guard and find that it is not working for you we will work with you to explore which night guard may be best suited for your unique needs.
 Our commitment to you is 100% satisfaction.